Your current location is set to United States. If this is incorrect, please change your location:

 TM is a neurological disorder caused by inflammation of the spinal cord.
 It can occur in individuals of all ages and affects both genders.
 Symptoms of TM can include weakness of the legs and arms, pain, abnormal sensations (burning, prickling, tingling etc.) and bowel and bladder dysfunction.
 Most individuals will only have one TM attack although some may have a recurring attack.
-Transverse myelitis can also be the first symptom of MS or NMO.*
+Transverse myelitis can also be the first symptom of MS or NMOSD.*

 ADEM is a rare neurological condition characterized by a short-lived but widespread attack of inflammation in the central nervous system (brain, including optic nerve, and spinal cord) causing damage to the myelin.
 It is generally seen in children but can affect individuals of any age.